-7.3.1.1 Boilers.
+- 7.3.1 Boilers.
 Install boiler(s) and associated hot water pumps in a mechanical room inside the facility unless otherwise noted in the Project Program.
 Passageways around all sides of boilers shall have an unobstructed width of 1 meter (3 feet), or the clearances recommended by the boiler manufacturer, whichever is greater.
+Fuel Fired Hot Water Heaters and Hot Water Boilers require ultra-low NOx as the Best Available Control Technology (BACT).
+Hot water heaters are also subject to ultra-low NOx, specifically Utah State Construction and Fire Codes Act, Subsection 15A-6-102 Nitrogen Oxide emission limits for natural gas-fired water heaters - 7.3.1.1 Multiple Boilers.
+In multiple boiler installations, the lead boiler should operate up to full capacity prior to starting the next boiler.
+During heating season, multiple boilers should be kept warm and ready should the lead boiler fail to operate. - 7.3.1.2 Boiler Procurement.
+All boilers will be ASME certified as required by Dept. of Defense. - 7.3.1.3 Boiler Emissions.
 Boilers must comply with regulatory requirements under the Clean Air Act regarding Title V and New Source Review permits programs as well as requirements under New Source Performance Standards and National Emissions Standards for Hazardous Air Pollutants (NESHAP).
-Contact Base Civil Engineering Branch for specific requirements.
+Contact the local or regional Public Works Department or Base Civil Engineering Branch for specific requirements.